 Merino wool is a popular and recommended fabric for travel because it wicks away moisture, it’s lightweight, and ultra-warm.

 Another smart traveler secret is to re-wear clothing more than once without washing.
 One of the biggest benefits of traveling with clothing made with merino wool is that it can be reworn several times without washing.
 Some travelers have even gone weeks wearing it repeatedly without washing it!
+Read more tips about this secret packing strategy here!

 It’s also long lasting, durable, versatile, and you’ll only need a few items so they help you pack light!